-The divorce process may vary from state to state.
-The divorce process can be confusing and frustrating, but if you keep certain goals in mind through out the process, it can ease your stress.
+While the divorce process may vary from state to state, it can be confusing and frustrating, regardless of where you are.
+However, if you keep certain goals in mind throughout the process, it can ease your stress.
 These milestones help keep parties focused and pressing on, even when things become difficult.
+If you need help navigating the divorce process in Colorado, our family attorneys at Springs Law Group could help you through this difficult transition.

 Filing for Divorce